Networks Struggle With Fact-Checking, Providing Context For Trump’s Daily Coronavirus Press Briefings

 Some major news networks are struggling with how to cover President Donald Trump’s daily coronavirus press briefings, noting the difficulty of fact-checking and providing context for his statements in real time, Deadline reports.

-With the country in the midst of a deadly pandemic, news sources should relish the chance to cover daily press briefings from the White House, in order to provide up-to-date information from the highest levels of government, writes Deadline writer Ted Johnson.
+With the country in the midst of a deadly pandemic, news sources should relish the chance to cover daily press briefings from the White House in order to provide up-to-date information from the highest levels of government, writes Deadline’s Ted Johnson.

 However, some anchors are concerned that the information coming from the recent daily press briefings is self-serving to the president, presented out of context, or flat-out false.

-That puts the network in the position of having to either interrupt the press briefing in real time, in order to fact-check or provide context to the president’s statements (or those of his team), or to devote time afterwards to the same process.
+That puts networks in the position of having to either interrupt the press briefing in real-time to fact-check or provide context to the president’s statements (or those of his team), or to devote time afterward to the same process.

 Morning Joe co-host Mika Brzezinski noted her frustration with the process in a Tuesday morning tweet.